-You can identify problems with your UX by identifying the moments where users are losing interest.
+You can identify problems with your UX by identifying the moments when users are losing interest.
 Visitors may be confused by a confusing navigation menu.
-It is possible for chaotic design elements to be distracting or look like spam.
+Chaotic design elements can be distracting or look like spam.
 Your website’s visual cues can help foster trust.
 You’re not meeting users’ expectations somewhere along the way.
 Tracking website behavior data is the first step in your quest to find the how, and why.

 The Heart of Your Metrics

 According to the Google study, a metric that is not UX-centered will likely be useless unless it directly relates to a goal.
-Designers must be able use the metric in order to track progress towards a goal.
-The data will be useless if it is not possible to use the metric.
+Designers must be able to use the metric to track progress toward a goal.
+The data will be useless if it is impossible to use the metric.
 It is easy to track what data informs UX using the pulse and heart metric processes.
 The website’s goals must be clearly articulated by the team.
 Next, the team will identify user signals that indicate success.
-The team then tracks specific metrics over time in order to identify areas where the site can be improved.
+The team then tracks specific metrics over time to identify areas where the site can be improved.

 Keep track of the right information

-Next, consider what actions visitors need to take in order to reach your goals.
+Next, consider what actions visitors need to take to reach your goals.
 Is it necessary for them to remain on a page for a specific amount of time?
 Make the first step towards a purchase.
 Visit a landing page?
-To help you reach your goal, list as many possible signals as possible.
+To help you reach your goal, list as many possible signals.
 These behaviors should be easily tracked.
 It is possible to add signals that indicate frustration with your site.
 This data may be as valuable as information about user satisfaction.